 2] Disable wake timers

-Wake timers are in-built tools in your system which are used by Windows updates and the systems automatic maintenance tools to wake up a sleeping system for updating Windows or performing the desired tasks.
+Wake timers are in-built tools in your system used by Windows updates and the system’s automatic maintenance tools to wake up a sleeping system for updating Windows or performing the desired tasks.

-By default, the timers are set to wake the system and perform the tasks at odd hours like 2am since that is when most systems are idle.
+By default, the timers are set to wake the system and perform the tasks at odd hours, like 2 am, since most systems are idle.
 Usually, that’s the time when most people put their systems to sleep.
 To disable wake timers on your system, use the following procedure:

 3] Prevent devices from waking up your system